-Google Pixel series is loved by the Android community as it is the first one to get the latest update of Android operating system.
+Google Pixel series is loved by the Android community as it is the first one to get the latest update of the Android operating system.
 Google Pixel series is known for its pure Android experience that offers no lag whatsoever.
-Although, Pixel 2 software experience is said to be flawless, sometimes even it comes across problems or issues.
-Mostly it happens when you get into some trouble while installing a custom firmware or ROM.
+Although Pixel 2 software experience is said to be flawless, sometimes even it comes across problems or issues.
+Mostly it happens when you get into some trouble while installing custom firmware or ROM.
 If you have somehow corrupted your operating system and it fails to boot.
 The solution is to install stock firmware on Pixel 2.
-This process is also called applying a resue OTA to fix Pixel 2 stuck at bootloop or on Google Logo.
+This process is also called applying a resue OTA to fix Pixel 2 stuck at boot loop or on Google Logo.

 A great number of people who ever used Android had a modified Android OS on their smartphone.
 For example, Huawei and Samsung have a modified version of Android on their phones.
 That spoils the overall image of the Android that it lags and it is slow.